robertklee/COCO-Human-Pose/README.md

 bash ./scripts/coco_dl.sh
 ```

+## Deployed Model

+Our model is deployed [here](https://share.streamlit.io/robertklee/coco-human-pose/main/human_pose_app.py)!
+Feel free to check out our demo photos, or upload your own to try out.
+If you encounter any issues, please open an issue in this repository.

 ## Troubleshooting

 - If you encounter any pip issues installing `pycocotools`, manually install directly a version that's been updated for Python 3.
 See [this Stack Overflow pycocotools question](https://stackoverflow.com/questions/49311195/how-to-install-coco-pythonapi-in-python3)